AthharPro/MERN-blog-app/README.md

 <h3>Show user posts inside dashboard</h3> <hr>

 All the posts has been added to a Table in `DashPosts.jsx`.
-Tailwind scrollbar also has been used
+Tailwind scrollbar also has been used.

+<h3>Add show more functionality to the posts results of the dashboard</h3> <hr>

+`DashPosts.jsx` limits 9 posts and shows the `show more` button